 New Information Blocking and Interoperability Rules.
 In March 2020, the Office of National Coordinator for Health Information Technology ("ONC") of the HHS released the "21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program, Final Rule."
 The rule implements several of the key interoperability provisions included in the 21st Century Cures Act.
 Specifically, it calls on developers of certified EHRs and health IT products to adopt standardized application programming interfaces, which will help allow individuals to securely and easily access structured and unstructured electronic health information formats using smartphones and other mobile devices.
 This provision and others included in the new rule create a potentially lengthy list of new certification and maintenance of certification requirements that developers of EHRs and other health IT products must meet in order to maintain approved federal government certification status.
 Meeting and maintaining this certification status could require additional development costs.
 The ONC rule also implements the information blocking provisions of the 21st Century Cures Act, including identifying reasonable and necessary activities that do not constitute information blocking.
-Under the 21st Century Cures Act, HHS has the regulatory authority to investigate and authority to investigate claims of information blocking could create significant risks for us and our clients and could potentially create substantial new compliance costs.
+Under the 21st Century Cures Act, HHS has the regulatory authority to investigate and assess civil monetary penalties against health IT developers and/or providers found to be guilty of "information blocking."
+This new oversight and authority to investigate claims of information blocking could create significant risks for us and our clients and could potentially create substantial new compliance costs.